 That feels like enough.

 Want to try what worked for us?
-Start with our weekly relationship check-in guide or read about how we run couples retrospectives.
+Start with our weekly relationship check-in guide, read about how we run couples retrospectives, or explore the card deck that came first.

 Update: The thing we built is now a real app.
 We just launched Growing Us on Android and iPhone — free to try.